Triratna Controversy FAQ

 Please see Munisha’s explanation of the contents of the video here, and also point 13 in our statement to the BBC for details of why we decided to remove it (simply to avoid potential confusion between Triratna archival material and Buddhist teaching materials for Religious Education in schools).

-- I have heard that men have been persuaded to have vasectomies.
-Is this
+I have heard that men have been persuaded to have vasectomies.
+Is this true?

 Allegations were made on Facebook in early 2017 that Mitras in Triratna’s Mexico sangha had been persuaded to have vasectomies.
 As the Public Preceptor for Mexico, Moksananda investigated these allegations immediately but found no basis for them.
 However, he has raised local awareness and put in place measures to make it easy for people to report any concerns in future should they arise.